 For example, if you are indexing metrics data from a fleet of ATMs into Elasticsearch, you might define a policy that says:

 - When the total size of the index’s primary shards reaches 50GB, roll over to a new index.

-- Move the old index into the warm stage, mark it read only, and shrink it down to a single shard.
+- Move the old index into the warm phase, mark it read only, and shrink it down to a single shard.

-- After 7 days, move the index into the cold stage and move it to less expensive hardware.
+- After 7 days, move the index into the cold phase and move it to less expensive hardware.

 - Delete the index once the required 30 day retention period is reached.